Jean-Étienne Liotard: Life

 In 1762 he painted portraits in Vienna, including Marie Antoinette; in 1770 in Paris.
 Another visit to England followed in 1772, and in the next two years his name figures among the Royal Academy exhibitors.
+He was an expert collector of paintings by the old masters.
+Many of the masterpieces he had acquired were sold by him at high prices on his second visit to England.
 He returned to his native town in 1776.
 In 1781 Liotard published his Traité des principes et des règles de la peinture.
-In his last days he painted still lifes and landscapes.
-He died at Geneva in 1789.
+In final part of his career he painted still lifes and landscapes.
+He died in Geneva in 1789.

 Works

 Liotard was an artist of great versatility.
-Best known for his graceful and delicate pastel drawings, of which La Liseuse, The Chocolate Girl, and La Belle Lyonnaise at the Dresden Gallery and Maria Frederike van Reede-Athlone at Seven at the J. Paul Getty Museum are delightful examples, he also achieved distinction for his enamels, copperplate engravings, and glass painting.
-Additionally, he wrote a Treatise on the Art of Painting and was an expert collector of paintings by the old masters.
+His subjects stood out for their naturalistic appearance, in contrast to most portraiture of the era.
+Best known for his graceful and delicate pastel drawings, of which The Artist’s Niece, Marianne Lavergne, Known as ‘La Liseuse’ (Rijksmuseum), The Chocolate Girl, and the Beauty from Lyon (latter two at the Gemäldegalerie Alte Meister, Dresden) and Maria Frederike van Reede-Athlone at Seven (the J. Paul Getty Museum) are prime examples, he also achieved distinction for his enamels, copperplate engravings, and glass painting.

-Many of the masterpieces he had acquired were sold by him at high prices on his second visit to England.
-The museums of Amsterdam, Bern, and Geneva are particularly rich in examples of his paintings and pastel drawings.
-A picture of a Turk seated is at the Victoria and Albert Museum, while the British Museum owns two of his drawings.

-The Louvre has, besides twenty-two drawings, a portrait of Lieutenant General Hérault as well as an oil painting of an English merchant and a friend dressed in costumes and entitled Monsieur Levett and Mademoiselle Helene Glavany in Turkish Costumes.
-A portrait of the artist is to be found at the Sala di pittori, in the Uffizi Gallery, Florence.
-As his son also married a Dutch girl, the Rijksmuseum inherited an important collection of his drawings and paintings.

 One outstanding feature of Liotard's paintings is the prevalence of smiling subjects.
 Generally, portrait subjects of the time adopted a more serious tone.
 This levity was a reflection of the Enlightenment-era philosophies that inspired Liotard.
 Also indicative of the era, Liotard created works celebrating science, like the painting of woman paying homage to the doctor that saved her.

+Pastel artist

-Pastel medium
+Pastel works

-Liotard, also known as ‘le peintre de la verité’, chose the medium of pastel, in order to give his paintings a naturalistic effect.
+Liotard, also known as the ‘peintre de la verité’ (painter of the truth), chose the medium of pastel, in order to give his paintings a naturalistic effect.
 Liotard's Apollo and Daphne and The Three Graces might be his oldest pastel works that have been remained.
-While Liotard mainly worked with oil paint in Paris, one can say Liotard's career as pastellist officially begun in Italy.
-Liotard had already been familiar with the medium of pastel during his younger years which he spent in his hometown Geneva, but it was not the medium he officially worked in.
-The rejection that Liotard received from the Académie Royale de Peinture in Paris on his historical works in oil paint may have been a stimulus for him to go back to his beloved medium, in which he was notably more skilled.
+While Liotard mainly worked with oil paint in Paris, one can say Liotard's career as a pastellist officially begun in Italy.
+Liotard had already become familiar with the medium of pastel during his younger years which he spent in his hometown Geneva, but it was not the medium he mainly worked in.
+The rejection by the Académie Royale de Peinture in Paris of his historical works in oil paint may have been a stimulus for him to go back to his beloved medium, in which he was notably more skilled.